Guillo Pérez

-Guillo Pérez (birth name Guillermo Pérez Chicon, August 3, 1923 – March 9, 2014) was a Dominican painter, who made more than seventy exhibitions in general, participating in international group exhibitions.
+Guillo Pérez (birth name Guillermo Pérez Chicon, August 3, 1923 – March 9, 2014) was a Dominican painter who created over seventy exhibitions, and participated in international group exhibitions.
 He is considered one of the most prolific and important canvas artists of the Dominican Republic.

 Biography

 Guillo Pérez was son of Francisco Pérez Tavárez and Ana Luisa Chicón Hernández (daughter of Francisco Chicón Wagner and Eulalia Hernández Castro).

-During his early years, Guillo Perez made religious studies and studied music learning to play the violin.
-He headed to the School of Fine Arts in Santiago in 1950.
-In 1952 he was appointed professor and settled in Santo Domingo, until 1955 where he began a series of exhibitions, both individual and collective.
+During his early years, Guillo Perez studied music, learning to play the violin.
+He headed to the School of Fine Arts, Santiago, in 1950.
+In 1952 he was appointed professor and settled in Santo Domingo.
+He created a series of exhibitions in 1955 both individual and collective.

-He also served as president of the Dominican Association of Artists, and was director of the School of Fine Arts in La Vega and the School of Fine Arts in Santo Domingo.
+He also served as president of the Dominican Association of Artists, and was director of the School of Fine Arts in La Vega.

 Guillo Pérez died in Santo Domingo on March 9, 2014 due to health complications.